 This is where we as small sellers bring in our unique value!
 We are happy to devote our full attention to a limited number of product lines, because we are happy with $10k-$50K a month in sales, and we don’t have a huge logistics machine to sustain.

-This bring me to the importance of focus which I mention in almost every post.
-As a small seller – your true advantage over the big player is focus!
+This brings me to the importance of focus which was was of our early eBay hacks and I mention it in many posts.
+As a small seller – your true advantage over the big player is focus:

 Big players won’t usually do the above, they would rather buy 100,000 units and shove them through the system without caring about branding.
 Big players have a focus of their own – they usually focus on logistics.
 Read the Amazon book I mentioned above, it’ll give you an idea of how they work and think, and where you can bring unique value to the customers that the big players can’t.